-It is intended that shares represented by proxies in the accompanying form will be voted for the election of the nominees in the following table to serve as directors.
+The proxies appointed in the accompanied form of proxy are expected to vote for the election of the nominees noted in the following table to serve as directors of STRATTEC.
 Our Board of Directors is divided into three classes, with the term of office of each class ending in successive years.
-Two directors are to be elected at the Annual Meeting to serve for a term of three years expiring in 2015 and three directors will continue to serve for the terms designated in the table shown below.
-The table below also provides brief biographies of each of our incumbent directors.
+Two directors are to be elected at the Annual Meeting to each serve for a term of three years expiring in 2018 and three directors will continue to serve for the terms designated in the table shown below.
+As indicated below, the individuals nominated by our Board of Directors for election at the Annual Meeting are each an incumbent director.
+The table below also provides brief biographies of each of our incumbent directors, including the nominee directors for this year's Annual Meeting.
 We anticipate that the nominees listed in this Proxy Statement will be candidates when the election is held.
-However, if an unexpected occurrence should make it necessary, in the judgment of the proxy holders, to substitute some other person for any of the nominees, proxies will be voted for a substitute nominee selected by the proxy holders (except where a proxy withholds authority with respect to the election of directors).
+However, if an unexpected occurrence should make it necessary, in the judgment of the proxy holders, to substitute some other person for a nominee director, proxies will be voted for a substitute nominee selected by the proxy holders (except where a proxy withholds authority with respect to the election of directors).